indimail/indimail-virtualdomains/.github/README-indimail.md

 ### Dovecot configuration

 Courier by default uses "INBOX." as the IMAP namespace for private mailboxes.
 If you want a transparent migration, you'll need to configure Dovecot to use a namespace with "INBOX." prefix as well.
+In /etc/dovecot/conf.d/10-mail.conf

 ```
-mail_location = maildir:~/INBOX
+mail_location = maildir:~/Maildir

-namespace {
+namespace inbox {
   prefix = INBOX.
   separator = .
   inbox = yes